 The best part about this is that it turns out that Canadian mining engineers are very friendly and willing to have a chat.

 But the worst part came when I decided one day to sleep for a couple of hours between 7 and 9 am, and got an email from my boss at 9:30 am saying something like "You coming in today or what??"
 It wasn't that the question was inappropriate — it was the tone (and email definitely has tone, particularly when you know someone).
-I had barely slept all night, and all I got was this terse response.
+I had barely slept all night, and all I got was this terse message.
 I was so mad I had to schedule separate time with him to explain how upset I was.

 Some people out there would have given their right arm to be in my position.
 But me, no thank you.
 There were better ways to earn fees than that project, one where I stayed up all night for weeks and wasn't invited to the final meeting.